2022 John Muir Symposium: New Perspectives on Peoples and Parks

 Campbellite Fundamentalism, like all Fundamentalist Protestantism, asserted that Nature was created to serve mankind and is, in fact, subservient to him.
 But that belief was specifically rejected by John Muir, who instead had a heartfelt belief that Nature most certainly has intrinsic value, and that humankind is an integral part of Nature.
 This is a theme that resonates even in Muir’s earliest writings.
 Muir rejected his father’s Campbellite beliefs rather thoroughly.
 See: John Muir’s Stance against Anthropocentrism by Bron Taylor

 After his 1,000 mile walk, John Muir’s views about religion became Nature-centered and rejected any idea that human beings were the pinnacle of Creation.
 Muir’s clear contention at the end of his 1,000 mile walk proves that he embraced not only all people, but all living creatures as part of the “Elect” – specifically arguing that animals should not be excluded from Heaven the way orthodox Christian doctrine provided.
-To Muir’s thinking, by necessity Muir considered indigenous people to be among “God’s people” along with all other living things.
+Given this vastly ecumenical philosophy, embracing “all God’s people” – human and more-than-human alike – by necessity Muir considered indigenous people to be among “God’s people” along with all other living things.
 Muir in fact praised Native Americans for their spiritual maturity which was so similar to his own views of the natural world:

 “To the Indian mind all nature was instinct with deity.
 A spirit was embodied in every mountain, stream, and waterfall.”
 [John of the Mountains, 315.]